jftuga/quautomatrics/README.md

 * A `CSV` file must use this format, with no header line:
 * * `first name,last name,email address`

-A mailing must already be created through the Qualtrics web interface.
+A survey must already be created through the Qualtrics web interface.
 In the examples below it is called `My_Fancy_Survey`.

 **Adding Contacts**